-Our nearest town is Rochechouart at just 10km away, with all the amenities you could need, including restaurants, shops (including two small supermarkets) post office, chemist, small museum, church and chateau.
-As well as the stunning chateau with its modern art displays; the church has a very rare, twisted, roof spire.
+Our nearest town is Rochechouart being just 10km away.
+It has all the amenities you need, including restaurants, shops (including two small supermarkets) post office, chemist, small museum, church and chateau.
+The chateau houses a modern art display; and the church boasts a very rare, twisted roof spire.

 the map below shows our location

 Right on our doorstep are many footpaths that will take you off into some wonderful countryside to explore the flora and fauna; with 25 different known species of orchids, the hunt is on.
 The Limousin is famous for its Oak and Chestnut forests as well as its many lakes, ponds, brooks and streams.

 If it is modern history you are interested in then Oradour-sur-Glane is a must place to visit.
 The original town was destroyed on 10 June 1944, when 642 of its inhabitants, including women and children, were massacred by a German Waffen-SS company.
 A new village was built after the war on a nearby site, but on the orders of the then French president, Charles de Gaulle, the whole original village has been maintained as a permanent memorial and museum.

-There is just so much going on that you are spoilt for choice: brocantes and vide greniers for those interested in “old stuff” ~ fetes and artisan festivals that celebrate all sorts of foods ~ just about everything from chestnuts to cidre and ducks to cheese!
+There is just so much going on that you are spoilt for choice: From brocantes and vide greniers for those interested in “old stuff” to fetes, markets and artisan festivals that celebrate all sorts of foods and modern crafts.

 Music festivals and concerts play a large part of French life and this is very apparent in the Limousin where there is always something to listen to whatever your taste, from classical to rock / from blues to folk; whatever your preference of venue from open air festivals to concerts, to simple impromptu gatherings in bars and bistro’s!

 The Limousin Quick View